-If you believe you or a fellow employee has been subjected to unlawful reprisal, promptly report the concerns to the Chief Operating Officer.
+If you believe you or a fellow employee has been subjected to unlawful reprisal. promptly report the concerns to the Chief Operating Officer (or designated alternative).

-14. Disciplinary and Corrective Action
+Disciplinary and Corrective Action

 Whenever any individual is found to have engaged in conduct that constitutes a breach of this Policy, CAC will take appropriate disciplinary and corrective action to address the situation.